Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

-1. If version is known, all `ext_hash`es must be hashes of empty strings, AbstractEntries are not allowed in pointers.
+1. If version is known, all `ext_hash`es must be hashes of empty strings, `UnknownEntry`s are not allowed in `results`.
 2. Results must contain at least one item.
 3. Results must of type `Output|Retirement|UnknownEntry`.
 4. Every result must be present and valid.